 Bill Gillespie was a police chief in the town of Sparta, Mississippi, who later became sheriff of the county.
 As Bill solved crimes and caught criminals, aided by investigator Virgil Tibbs (Howard E. Rollins) and police lieutenant Bubba Skinner (Alan Autrey), he navigated small-town politics and racial tensions.

-Fans of “In the Heat of the Night” still come to visit the show’s town known as “Sparta.”
+The house is close to Covington’s town square.
+Fans of “In the Heat of the Night” still come to visit the show’s town known as Sparta.

 For photos and information about the house at 2130 Monticello St SW in Covington, check the listing.

 Visit my Houses Onscreen page to see the others I’ve featured, listed A-Z.